WordPress Meta_Query: Everything You Need to Know

 This is useful for filtering out posts that haven’t been assigned a specific custom field yet, or for finding posts where a field was intentionally left empty.

-Search Meta Values with LIKE
+Search meta values with LIKE

 The LIKE operator finds posts where a custom field contains a substring.
 WordPress wraps the value with % wildcards automatically, so searching for “john” matches “John”, “Johnson”, and “john_doe”.